wso2/docs-is/en/docs/guides/login/session-timeout.md

 ## Session time out

-This is the duration in minutes for which an Single Sign-On (SSO) session can be idle for.
+This is the duration in minutes for which an single sign-on (SSO) session can be idle for.
 If WSO2 Identity Server does not receive any SSO authentication requests for the given duration, a session time out occurs.
 The default value is **15 minutes**.

 -----